AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-clients.md

 # Add and remove community clients

-In OCS, clients are applications that act on behalf of users and allow programmatic access via APIs to shared data and resources.
+Clients are applications that act on behalf of users and allow programmatic access from APIs to shared data and resources.

 The `Community Details` page lets you add and delete clients.
 Currently, you can only add [client-credentials clients](xref:ccClients) to a community.